 Looking at a sample template

-Just so that you have a flavor of the templates, we will convert our min() function into a template function.
-Let’s see how it looks.
-A possible implementation of the min() function using the template is as follows:
+To give you a flavour of templates, we will now convert our own min() function into a template function.
+Let us see how such an implementation might look.
+One possible implementation of the min() function using templates is shown below:

 template<typename T>